mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 Thus this encompasses, tools, context and cultural factors in a way in line with socio-cultural approach.

-## Context of game making and digital projects at home and other informal settings

-The processes and motivations driving of home education are varied [@fensham-smith_invisible_2021].
-These motivations are often categorized into two broad streams: pedagogy and ideology [@galen_home_1991; @rothermel_can_2003].
-Addressing ideology, some families choose home education to limit their children’s exposure to mainstream values, such as religious beliefs or consumerist ideals.
-In terms of pedagogy, popular concepts within home education circles include unschooling and deschooling.
-Holt’s concept of unschooling [@gray_challenges_2013] emphasises facilitating learning by drawing out children's interests through everyday activities.
-Illich’s work on deschooling promotes the idea of _webs of learning_ [@illich_deschooling_1971], where learners access educational experiences in varied contexts based on their interests and needs, rather than relying on a single educational institution as the sole source of knowledge.
-Many home-educating families actively seek and establish networks, using friendships, social networking groups, and email lists to share opportunities and collaborate on learning activities [@doroudi_relevance_2023].
-The game-making club that forms the basis of this research can be viewed as one node within the complex web of learning that participating families engage with.

-The term informal is examined briefly here using two dimensions: setting and educational structure.
-While definitions of informal education are complex, the term generally refers to learning that occurs outside a traditional school environment  [@erstad_identity_2012].
-However, as Sefton-Green [@sefton-green_literature_2006] notes, formally structured learning can take place in informal settings, and vice-versa.
-Others writers [@eshach_bridging_2007, p.
-173; @werquin_recognition_2009] use the term "non-formal" describe learning that happens outside of formal institutions,  which may involve little instruction but still comprises a carefully planned learner experience, contrasting with both formal and unstructured (informal) learning.
-This study uses the term "non-formal" in this way, while "informal" is used more loosely to indicate learning activities happening outside a classroom lesson.

-Turning to the structural dimension of education, there is also a lack of a clear division between formal and informal approaches  [@rogoff_organization_2016].
-Rogoff outline a false dichotomy between _children-led_ (based on free exploration), and _adult-led_ (focused on direct instruction) approaches [@rogoff_observing_1995, p.211], proposing instead a more complex community-based understanding of learning that includes concepts of guided participation and apprenticeship [@rogoff_developing_1994].
-These concepts are explored in more detail in the following chapter.
-For now, it is sufficient for the discussion of this chapter, to introduce guided participation as a process of active involvement in cultural and social activities, under the guidance of more experienced individuals under the guidance of more experienced members, offering an alternative to the simplistic children-led/adult-led spectrum.

 ## A review of relevant research informing computer game design and programming (CGD&P)